NATURAL ABILITY * SOUND STRUCTURE * EXCELLENT TEMPERAMENTS * WHOLE HEALTH

 We take the breeding of our dogs and placing of our puppies very seriously.
 It is our goal to first and foremost produce mentally and physically healthy puppies who will make wonderful family pets with hopes of some going on to a show/hunt/performance career and contribute to the betterment of our breed, through our breeding program.
 We are happy to share with you the goals of our breeding program, why we chose the parents for a litter, speak with you about the titles the parents have earned or are in the process of earning and/or jobs they perform.
 Our puppies are registered with the American Kennel Club (AKC).

 We will have questions.
 Sometimes, breeders may seem "pushy" at first and you should only purchase a puppy from someone with whom you feel you can have a good rapport with, but because of the protective needs of our breed and because of breeding objectives, many breeders may seem hesitant to take a chance on a newcomer without additional information.
 You need to be prepared to explain why you are a good home for a Wirehaired Vizsla puppy, why you're choosing this breed and what type of home you can provide.
 And, you need to keep an open mind about what you might do with the dog in the future with guidance and encouragement.
 You are buying more than a dog, you are buying a carefully planned breeding, and a lifetime relationship with your breeder.
 We put a great deal of thought, time, effort and love into our puppies.
-You should expect to pay $1400-$1500 for a Wirehaired Vizsla puppy (pet, hunt, performance or conformation) and plan on a contract of co-ownership on our conformation show puppies or "Limited Registration", restricting breeding on a non showing/breeding dog.
+You should expect to pay $1600-$2500 for a Wirehaired Vizsla puppy in the US (pet, hunt, performance or conformation).
+We are in the $2000-$2100 range.
+And, please plan on a contract of co-ownership on our conformation show puppies or "Limited Registration", restricting breeding on a non showing/breeding dog.
 After so many years of doing rescue work, this allows us to better control breeding practices and ensure our puppies are not being misused for irresponsible breeding.